 The finished result is considered permanent since it can damage both the concrete and wood if you attempt to break the bond.

-Most wood to concrete epoxies have two-part mixtures that use applicators like dual syringes that mix a hardener in with resin to then be applied in stripes, strips or zigzags.
+Most wood-to-concrete epoxies have two-part mixtures that use applicators like dual syringes that mix a hardener in with resin to be then applied in stripes, strips, or zigzags.

 Most epoxies aren’t flexible, so natural contraction and expansion of the bonded materials can cause damage.